Recombinant human IGF-1 protein

 - Recovery from stock vial >95%

-Stability and bioactivity of Qkine IGF-1 (Qk047).
-SDS-PAGE of recombinant IGF-1 (A), protein was not degraded when incubated in HEK293T conditioned media for 7 days.
-Bioactivity was determined using an IGF-1-responsive firefly luciferase reporter assay (B).
+Qkine IGF-1 remained bioactive in media for 7 days.
+Bioactivity was determined using an IGF-1-responsive firefly luciferase reporter assay.
 Transfected HEK293T cells were treated in triplicate for 4 hours with a serial dilution of IGF-1 which had been pre-incubated in conditioned media for 7 days.
 Firefly luciferase activity was measured and normalised to the control Renilla luciferase activity.

 Protein background